shuai-huang/shuai-huang.github.io/_projects/3_project.md

 ## 2. Reconstructing Point Sets from Distance Distributions

-A set of points on a line or a loop is reconstructed from their unlabelled pairwise distances via a nonconvex quadratic formulation {% uDGP_1D %}.
+A set of points on a line or a loop is reconstructed from their unlabelled pairwise distances via a nonconvex quadratic formulation {% cite uDGP_1D %}.

 <div class="row">
     <div class="col-sm-6 mt-3 mt-md-0">